mariusmni/qpms9/qpms9/Readme.md

 make
 ```

-The executable will be found in the Release folder.
+The executable, named qpms9, will be found in the Release folder.

 To compile without mpi (only for single core execution) type: